“On the earth, there once were giants.” — Homer, Greek poet, 400 B.C.

-In many of the ancient burial mounds of West Virginia, a number of “giants” were found in years past.
+In many of the ancient burial mounds of West Virginia, several “giants” were found in years past.
 Other large skeletons were found in the early days of coal mining, and more were found as people were excavating the ground for other purposes.

-In the 1850s, when a root cellar was being dug in in Palatine (East Fairmont), West Virginia.
+In the 1850s, a root cellar was being dug in Palatine (East Fairmont), West Virginia.
 Here, workers uncovered two very large human skeletons, said to have been more than seven feet tall.
-A number of people saw the skeletons but that night, the bones were stolen, assumed to be sold on in the lucrative market of “Indian relics,” which existed at the time.
+Several people saw the skeletons, but that night, the bones were stolen, assumed to be sold on in the lucrative market of “Indian relics,” which existed at the time.

 In 1857, the Western Literary Messenger reported that the skeleton of a giant had been found, stating:

-In 1875, when workers were constructing a bridge near the mouth of Paw Paw Creek at Rivesville, they uncovered three giant skeletons with strands of reddish hair clinging to their skulls.
-A local doctor was called in to examine the remains, who determined that they were definitely human and estimated that the skeletons to be approximately eight feet tall.
+In 1875, when workers were constructing a bridge near Paw Paw Creek’s mouth at Rivesville, they uncovered three giant skeletons with strands of reddish hair clinging to their skulls.
+A local doctor was called to examine the remains, who determined that they were human and estimated that the skeletons were approximately eight feet tall.
 Afterward, with exposure to the air, the bones deteriorated rapidly.

-In the summer of 1883, James A. Faulkner unearthed an unusually large human skeleton in the same area.
-Dr. Samuel Kramer of Smithtown was called in and measured this skeleton, which was found to be 7 feet 4 inches long and deduced that it belonged to a person who was almost eight feet tall.
+In the summer of 1883, James A. Faulkner unearthed a gigantic human skeleton in the same area.
+Dr. Samuel Kramer of Smithtown was called in and measured this skeleton, which was found to be 7 feet 4 inches long, and deduced that it belonged to a person who was almost eight feet tall.

 That same year, the Smithsonian Institution dispatched a team of archaeologists to the Criel Mound in South Charleston.
 Led by Colonel Lewis Morris, the team conducted extensive digs of some 50 mounds in the area and issued a detailed report.

-In their investigation, the team uncovered numerous giants, one of which was 7’6”tall and decorated with six heavy copper bracelets on each wrist and on his shoulder were three large plates of mica.
-In another mound, they found a circle of ten skeletons surrounding a giant skeleton, as well as underground vaults, various copper and mica ornaments a jewelry, religious items, pipes, and spearheads.
-Another large skeleton was also found that had a “flat-head” type skull.
+In their investigation, the team uncovered numerous giants, one of which was 7’6″ tall and decorated with six heavy copper bracelets on each wrist, and on his shoulder were three large plates of mica.
+In another mound, they found a circle of ten skeletons surrounding a giant skeleton, as well as underground vaults, various copper and mica ornaments, jewelry, religious items, pipes, and spearheads.
+Another giant skeleton was also found that had a “flat-head” type skull.

-As more digs progressed in the coming years, archaeologists in Wheeling, West Virginia found another grouping of giants ranging in height from 6’7” to 7’6”, which also displayed unusual skull formations, with low foreheads and prominent backs of the skull.
+As more digs progressed in the coming years, archaeologists in Wheeling, West Virginia, found another grouping of giants ranging in height from 6’7″ to 7’6″, displaying unusual skull formations with low foreheads and prominent backs of the skull.

 As similar discoveries were unearthed, the Charleston Daily Mail published an article in October 1922 that stated:

 “One of the most interesting of the five state parks is Mound Park, at Moundsville from which that city derived its name.
-Probably no other relic of pre-historic origin has attracted as wide a study among archaeologists as the Grave Creek Mound which has given up skeletons of the ancients who constructed it… Archaeologists investigating the mound some years ago dug out a skeleton said to be that of a female because of the formation of the bones.
-The skeleton was seven feet four inches tall and the jawbone would easily fit over the face of a man weighing 160 pounds.”
+Probably no other relic of pre-historic origin has attracted a wide study among archaeologists as the Grave Creek Mound, which has given up skeletons of the ancients who constructed it… Some years ago, archaeologists investigating the mound dug out a skeleton said to be that of a female because of the formation of the bones.
+The skeleton was seven feet four inches tall, and the jawbone would easily fit over the face of a man weighing 160 pounds.”

 In June 1930, the Clarksburg Sunday Exponent reported: